KronicDeth/intellij-elixir/README.md

 ### Go To Test

-Go to Test allows you to jump from the a Source Module to its corresponding Test Module
+Go to Test allows you to jump from the Source Module to its corresponding Test Module

 1. Have the cursor in the body of a Module
-2. Active the Go To Test action with one of the following:
+2. Activate the Go To Test action with one of the following:
     1. `Shift+Cmd+T`
-    2. Select Navigate &gt Test from the menu.
+    2. Select Navigate &gt; Test from the menu.

 ### Go To Test Subject

 Go to Test Subject allows you to jump from the a Test Module to its corresponding Source Module

 1. Have the cursor in the body of a Test Module
-2. Active the Go To Test Subject action with one of the following:
+2. Activate the Go To Test Subject action with one of the following:
     1. `Shift+Cmd+T`
-    2. Select Navigate &gt Test Subject from the menu.
+    2. Select Navigate &gt; Test Subject from the menu.

 ### Find Usages and Show Usages